mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * **bulletproof coffee** - [Brewed hot coffee mixed with unsalted butter, ghee, MCT (medium-chain triglyceride) oil, or coconut oil](https://www.nytimes.com/2014/12/14/style/the-cult-of-the-bulletproof-coffee-diet.html).
 It's _not_ essential for keto.
 You don't _need_ special coffee beans, butters, or MCT oils, although you may choose later on to try more expensive offerings.
 (In fact, I consume most of my carbs one tablespoon at a time of [Trader Joe's Coconut Creamer](https://www.traderjoes.com/fearless-flyer/article/2118).
 I still hold my head up.)

-* **bacon** - Through publicity, bacon is the the gateway drug to keto.
+* **bacon** - Through publicity, bacon is the gateway drug to keto.
 Most of us don't have it for breakfast, lunch, dinner, and snack.
 If it fits your macros, and you desire it, consume.
 If it doesn't, don't.

 * **ketone test strips** - Show urine ketone level, available through pharmacies.
 Completely unnecessary, save your money for good meats.
-If you're eating less than 20 g carbs / day you're in ketosis.
+If you're eating less than 20 g carbs/day you're in ketosis.

 <a name="cooking_and_eating"></a>
 ### Start cooking and eating

 Gauge your hunger.
 When you feel "hungry" take a moment to see whether it's a need for fuel or a need for comfort.
 Drink something; much of what we feel as hunger is actually thirst.
 Give yourself five minutes to sit with the hungry.
 Know you'll have moments of hungry; it's all good, you'll survive.
 Use sticky notes to remind yourself.

 Note: At some point it's worth experimenting with hard cheeses and broccoli, cauliflower, and spinach.
-I haven't yet, because this is my hard-core weight-loss phase, but I'll be adding them in as I transition to maintenance mode.
+I haven't yet because this is my hard-core weight-loss phase, but I'll be adding them in as I transition to maintenance mode.

 Note: Ensure you're hydrated, as you'll be flushing out water on keto.
 Enjoy everything low- or no-carb; water with a touch of lemon juice, tea, coffee.
 No alcohol during the loss phase.